patrikaxelsson/AmigaKeyboard2C64/README.md

 The motivation for creating it was not for using the C64 with real Amiga keyboards, but to be able to control the C64 using synergy with an [avr-amiga-controller](https://github.com/patrikaxelsson/avr-amiga-controller/tree/master/firmware).

-Some features:
+Some features worth mentioning:
-- Can be used together, simultaneously with the regular C64 keyboard.
+- Can be used simultaneously with the regular C64 keyboard.
-- Will reset the C64 when pressing Ctrl-Amiga-Amiga if connected to pin 3 on the C64 user port.
+- If connected to pin 3 of the C64 user port, it will reset the C64 when pressing Ctrl-Amiga-Amiga.